 - Axial ion sources are distinguished by very good linearity over a wide pressure range

 The wide range of potential uses for the quadrupole mass spectrometer goes hand in hand with a large variety of application options It must be understood that not only the gases to be analyzed are important but also the inlet pressures.
 Residual gas analysis must therefore be considered as a combination of the mass spectrometer, the inlet and the vacuum system.

 In addition to extensive application support, Pfeiffer Vacuum also offers suitable products for this purpose.

 - Mass spectrometer for a wide mass range with various ion sources and sensitivities

-- Suitable recipients and inlet systems for your installation and any pressure reduction that may be required
+- Suitable vacuum chambers and inlet systems for your installation and any pressure reduction that may be required

 - Pump systems consisting either of ready-made turbo pumping stations or individual components